 In recent years we have witnessed a divergence from teaching the fundamental skills needed to be successful in this profession giving way to the more thrilling aspects such as shooting or driving because that is what people are willing to pay for.

-Don’t get me wrong, these skills are important, and this is where regular training will help you master the practical, but what about the thinking processes that precede given actions?
+Don’t get me wrong, these are important, and this is where regular training will help you master the practical, but what about the thinking processes that precede given actions?

-While certain hard skills are necessary for any position, employers increasingly look for job applicants with certain soft skills.
+While certain hard skills are necessary for any position, employers increasingly look for job applicants with certain soft ones.
 That’s because it’s generally easier for an employer to train a new employee in a hard skill (such as how to follow SOPs) than to train an employee in a soft skill (such as tact and diplomacy).

 What skills are most important for companies that are hiring?

-There are some skills and qualities that employers require of all applicants for employment, regardless of the position they are hiring for.
+There are some traits and qualities that employers require of all applicants for employment, regardless of the position they are hiring for.
 These are called soft skills, and they include the interpersonal skills and attributes you need to succeed in the workplace.
 They also include the professional skills that are essential for workplace success.

 Of course, there are the more tangible skills you need in order to do the job effectively.
 These are called hard skills, and they are the specific knowledge and abilities required to do the job.
 You’ll need both for most jobs, and it’s important to show employers that you have the skills they need when you’re applying and interviewing for jobs.